LAKERS TOGETHER: Find out how we're moving forward.

 Meet the Dietitian

-Megan Ponke is a Registered Dietitian Nutritionist with a Master of Science in Clinical Dietetics from Grand Valley State University.
-With her training as a dietitian and her experience as an alumna, she is positioned as a unique resource for students with dietary questions and concerns.
-As the Campus Dining Dietitian, Megan brings her passion for health and wellness to the Laker community.
+Alison Cooney is a Registered Dietitian Nutritionist with a Master of Science in Clinical Dietetics from Grand Valley State University.
+With her training as a dietitian, experience as a Laker undergrad/grad/alumni, and as a former Campus Dining student employee, she is positioned as a unique resource for students with dietary questions and concerns.
+As the Campus Dining Registered Dietitian Nutritionist, Alison brings her passion for health and wellness to the Laker Community.
 She focuses on using evidence-based research to provide the best care possible, with an attentive and individualized approach.
 She loves providing education on nutrition and sustainable lifestyle changes, all while promoting a healthy relationship with food.

 What’s the difference between a Registered Dietitian & a 'Nutritionist'?